 Speaking Out, Changing Lives

 It’s amazing to see so many celebrities speaking out about their mental health issues and using their voices to create a positive movement.
 When celebrities share their stories, they encourage others who suffer from similar issues to get help.
 They also let people know that they’re not alone — others have gone through this and there is a light at the end of the tunnel.
-For someone experiencing a mental health issue, knowing that people have gone through this and come out on top can be nothing short of life-changing.
+For someone experiencing mental health issues, knowing that people have gone through this and come out on top can be nothing short of life-changing.
 If you're experiencing mental health issues, take inspiration from these celebrities and seek the help that suits you, whether it's traditional therapy, online therapy, mindfulness practices or simply reaching out to a loved one.